 What to Eat and Drink in Cu Chi

 There are three things you should try when visiting the Cu Chi Tunnels: Cu Chi beef, sugarcane juice with durian, and tapioca with peanuts!

-To make Cu Chi beef, the meat has to be around 5 months old because it is a this stage that the meat is soft and juicy.
-There are a few ways prepare this such as boil it, grill it or fry it. .
-You can eat the beef with rice paper, or vegetable picked up from the forest and you can dip it in anchovy sauce (mam nem).
-There is also beef in vinegar hotpot (bo nhung dam) which is amazing and also simple grilled beef (bo nuong moi or bo nuong vi) is also amazing.
+To make Cu Chi beef, the meat has to be around five months old because it is at this stage that the meat is soft and juicy.
+There are a few ways to prepare this such as boiling it, grilling it, or frying it.
+You can eat the beef with rice paper, or vegetables picked up from the forest and you can dip it in anchovy sauce (mam nem).
+There is also beef in vinegar hotpot (bo nhung dam) which is amazing, and also the simple grilled beef (bo nuong moi or bo nuong vi) is also amazing.